 Hmmmmm.....so much conflicting information.
 So many confusing protocols.
 Still no relief.

 I get it.
-90% of my client have IBS and it kills me to hear how difficult it is to get some tangible results.
+90% of my clients have Irritable Bowel Syndrome (IBS) and it kills me to hear how difficult it is to get some tangible results.
 There are a lot of myths about what it takes to improve IBS.
-These myths aren't helpful, and sometimes even make symptoms worse!
+These myths aren't helpful, and they sometimes make symptoms even worse!
 So, let's put these to bed right now.

 Myth 1: An IBS Diet Should be High in Fiber